gloreea/project-4/README.md

 - User Registration and Authentication: Users can create accounts, log in, and manage their profiles.
 (Est. Time: 1 day)
 - Festival Listings: Integrate an API (e.g., Songkick or Ticketmaster) to fetch and display upcoming festivals.
 (Est. Time: 1 day)
 - Personalized Recommendations: Utilize the ChatGPT API to provide users with personalized festival recommendations based on their preferences and interests.
 (Est. Time: 2 days)
-- Social Features: Enable users to post, like, comment on, and share content related to festivals.
+- Social Features: Enable users to post/share, like, and comment.
 - Basic CRUD Functionality: Implement create, read, update, and delete operations for user posts.
 - User Interface: Design an intuitive and visually appealing interface for seamless navigation and interaction.
 (Est. Time: 1 day)